Tim-Hanson/The-Cost-of-Living-Crisis-the-Russian-War-and-How-Policy-Will-Affect-Us/README.md

 #### Accounting for varying regional structures in data

 The sub national gas consumption dataset \[2\] captured data at different granularity and with different naming conventions depending on the year.
-Some years London was grouped as a single row, others it was split over two as Inner London and Outer London, and have 3 rows London, Inner London and Outer London.
+Some years London was grouped as a single row, others it was split over two as Inner London and Outer London, and some had 3 rows - London, Inner London and Outer London.

 In the first case no cleaning was needed, and data was imported directly.
 In the second case both rows where imported.
 In the third case, only the row with a sum value for London was imported.